mathewmahoney/stake-web-sdk/README.md

 ###

 - [apps/lines/src/components/GlobalMultiplier.svelte](/apps/lines/src/components/GlobalMultiplier.svelte): This file is created as our target svelte component for updateGlobalMulti bookEvent.
 Technically speaking, all the jobs that is related to global multiplier of the game should only be in this svelte component.
 Similar to the bookEvent types, let is add the typescript types for new emitterEvents first.
-  - `type GlobalMultiplierEmitterEvent` is a <mark>union type</mark> of EmitterEvent types.
+  - `type EmitterEventGlobalMultiplier` is a <mark>union type</mark> of EmitterEvent types.

 ```
 // GlobalMultiplier.svelte

 <script lang="ts" module>
-  export type GlobalMultiplierEmitterEvent =
+  export type EmitterEventGlobalMultiplier =
     | { type: 'globalMultiplierShow' }
     | { type: 'globalMultiplierHide' }
     | { type: 'globalMultiplierUpdate'; multiplier: number };